dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 > Now you can explain how the event type report selection affects our output.
 When we are creating reports and use "event" as the input type, ALL of the events from within a program stage will be output on our report.
 There is a limitation here in that we can only pull all of our event data from within one program stage, and as a result they are not really "linked" together as they are separate lines within our report.

 We can further demonstrate this concept by showing more repeated event data.
-Modify the output so you are not filtering by any EPI ID and update the report.
+Modify the output so you are not filtering by any Unique System ID and update the report.
 Try sorting the data by surname.
 Scroll through the report; you should see several repeated events displayed on this report.

    ![](resources/images/linelist/eventreportmultiple.png)

 In summary, when running an event report with repeatable data using "event" as the output type, all of the event data from a single program stage will be used in the report!

-Update the report using enrollment as the output type As a reminder, here are the selections to make
+Update the report using enrollment as the output type.
+As a reminder, here are the selections to make

 - Input : Enrollment
 - Program : Electronic Immunization registry, Stage : Immunization
 - Program Dimension :
-  * EPI Number
+  * Unique System Identifier (EPI)
   * Given Name
   * Family name
   * Diagnosed with HIV and severe immunodeficiency